 Whether you’re looking for innovative or affordable alternatives to lululemon for men or women for activewear, athleisure or workleisure, try these fashion brands on for size.
-These stores sell comfortable performance clothing online that is perfect for everything from yoga to working out to working from home.
+These online stores sell comfortable performance clothing that is perfect for everything from yoga to working out to working from home in 2021.

 Canadian businessman Chip Wilson founded Lululemon Athletica in 1998 and is widely credited with sparking the rise of athleisure and workout wear laced with stretchy technical fabrics.
 (He’s also sparked controversy over the years for saying things like, “Quite frankly, some women’s bodies just actually don’t work” in Lululemon’s pants.)

 Athleisure has gained tremendous traction in the years since lululemon was founded.
 While the trend began with leggings, joggers, sports bras and t-shirts, today innovative brands are incorporating technical fabrics into everything from loungewear, hoodies and jeans to “workleisure” suits, dresses and button-down shirts.

 (I had to add an entire section detailing where to buy technical fabric-laced performance button downs to my rundown of the best places to buy men’s dress shirts online.)